FarPay/ApiDoc/Agreements.md

 The agreement, can be a based on Leverandørservice (`LS`) or a Betalingsservice (`BS`) payment instrument.
 When createing the bank information is given, and must be aligned with the right owner, which is identified by `CVR`-number or a `CPR`-number.

+To create an agreement, `POST` to the endpoint `https://api.farpay.io/agreements`

 Here is an example of creating an Betalingsservice agreement:

 ```Javascript